mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Occasionally, characters get their hands on military- grade hardware, like grenade launchers, missiles, and rocket launchers.
 Resolving a launched grenade, rocket, or missile attack is a two-step process.
 The first step determines where the projectile ends up in relation to the target (see Determine Scatter).
 The second step resolves the effect of the projectile’s explosion.

-When you fire a grenade, rocket, or missile you use a Attack Complex Action and roll a Heavy Weapons + Agility [Accuracy] (TN 18) Test modified for range and all the usual conditions.
+When you fire a grenade, rocket, or missile you use a Attack Major Action and roll a Heavy Weapons + Agility [Accuracy] (TN 18) Test modified for range and all the usual conditions.
 Success means the launched weapon hits right where you wanted.
 If you don’t meet the TN, the projectile scatters.
 The gamemaster determines scatter by consulting the Scatter Table.

 #### Blast Effects